pág. 8796

 Moreover, Hyland (2019) highlighted the complex nature of writing, pointing that such concepts

-“language structures, text functions, themes or topics, creative expression, composing processes,
+as “language structures, text functions, themes or topics, creative expression, composing processes,

 content, and genre and contexts of writing" are essential to consider writing instruction (p.2).